jbrucker/219244/Schedule.md

 6. Intro to issue tracking for recording tasks and progress.

 #### Week 5 Assignment
+* Meet with team to choose goals, tasks, and milestone(s) for this iteration.
 * Create Iteration Plan for EL1 using template.
 Put it on your Wiki and link to your project README file.
+* Record backlog and milestones in Github issue tracker.
+* Work on your tasks!

 ---